 음식이 제일 중요한 것 같아요 건강할때 잘 챙겨야 겠어요 정보 감사합니다

-South Korea ranks first in the world in colorectal cancer incidence rates among people in their 20s to 40s.
+Korea ranks first in the world in the incidence of colon cancer among people in their 20s to 40s.

 Foods rich in dietary fiber

-▲Fruits: apples, oranges, etc.
+▲Fruit: Apples, oranges, etc.

-Vegetables: cabbage, broccoli, etc.
+▲Vegetables: cabbage, broccoli, etc.

 ▲Whole grains: oats, brown rice, etc.